Laura-Sierra/TreeDomPy/README.md

 prosite.doc is changed to prosite.txt and I delete some kind of \r at the end of a line, just that.

-I know that the best way to proceed would have been to make a file with the patterns as required by the re module (since there are slight changes to those of prosite database) so as not to make those changes every time I use the domain parser.
+I know that the best way to proceed would have been to make a file with the patterns as required by the re module (since there are slight changes with those of prosite database) so as not to make those changes every time I use the domain parser.
 But I though that in this way, I can show how the conversion is made (prosite pattern -> re pattern).
 And I provide the original prosite database, in case the user wants to add something to the program.

 ## Usage